 A life insurance policy can be owned personally or by a company.
-The person to be insured can be the owner of his/her policy, or they can have a company they control be the owner.
+The person to be insured can be the owner of his/her policy, or a company he or she controls can be the owner.

-If the owner of the policy is to be someone other than the life insured, the insurance company will require that the owner have an "insurable interest" in respect to the person to be insured.
-This means that a person cannot own a policy on someone to whom they have no relation to, or would not suffer an economic or personal loss due to their passing.
-For example, a husband or wife may own a policy on their spouse or children, or a company can own a policy on a key employee.
+If the owner of the policy is someone other than the life insured, the insurance company will require that the owner have an "insurable interest" in the life of the person to be insured.
+This means that a person cannot own a policy on someone to whom they have no relation with, or would not suffer an economic or personal loss due to their passing.
+For example, a husband or wife may own a policy on their spouse or children, or a company can own a policy on a shareholder or key employee.

 Corporate ownership is when a company owns the life insurance policy.
 For example, a company may own a policy on a key employee or on one of its shareholders or even a future shareholder.
 Corporate ownership of policies can be very important tool in estate planning for the business owners.

 - Corporate: The policy may be owned by a company as part of a shareholder buy-sell arrangement, to provide key-person protection, or to provide security to a bank on a loan.
 Corporate ownership can also be used in personal estate planning because of the tax advantages and the access to corporate funds to pay the premiums.
-Finally, corporate ownership may be used when it is where a person holds a substantial portion of their wealth, knowing on their death the tax-free may be withdrawn by way of a Capital Dividend.
+Finally, corporate ownership may be used where it has significant retained earnings, knowing that on the death of the shareholder, the tax-free may be withdrawn by way of a Capital Dividend.

-It is not advisable to corporately own a policy that has, as its, the insured's estate or his/her spouse.
+It is not advisable to own a policy in a corporation where the theis the insured's estate or his/her spouse.
 This approach would result in a taxable benefit for the shareholder.
 As well, if the company is heavily leveraged or subject to other forms or financial or litigation risk, it might be advisable to hold the policy personally or through a .

 The following sections provide more information about the benefits involved with personal vs. corporate ownership of life insurance.
 It is meant to help you understand why you would consider each option, and which one may be right for you: